The Orthwein Animal Nutrition Center

-The Nutrition Center keepers then take those recommendations and ensure that the proper items are packaged and delivered to the animal keepers who in turn prepare meals for individual animals.
+The Nutrition Center keepers then take those recommendations and ensure that the proper items are packaged and delivered to the animal keepers, who in turn prepare meals for individual animals.
 The Nutrition Center keepers start their day at 5:30 a.m. in order to have all the food delivered by the time the animal keepers arrive to begin their daily routine.
-Each morning, ape keepers receive 180 pounds of fresh food, the Bird House gets 30 pounds of fruit and vegetables, and Sea Lion Sound is sent 230 pounds of fish—just to name a few!
+One Nutrition Center keeper can move up to 700 tons of food per year (which is equal to 170 male hippos).

 Orthwein Animal Nutrition Center